nweaver-blockchain/blockchain-names/gns.md

 **Dispute Resolution:** There is no method for dispute resolution in this system.
-The zTLDs themselves are not human readable and thus probably do not need a dispute resolution system, but any provider of a widely used TLD pet-name service (such as GANA’s .alt) would be able to implement a dispute resolution system.
+The zTLDs themselves are not human readable and thus probably do not need a dispute resolution system, but any provider of a widely used TLD pet-name service (such as GANA's .alt) would be able to implement a dispute resolution system.

 **Recovery from Cryptographic Failures:** If a zone operator loses